Toronto Suburban 24

-Fully restored streetcar #24 in service at Fort Edmonton Park (August 6, 2008)
+Fully restored Totonto Suburban 24 in service at Fort Edmonton Park (August 6, 2008)

 © Hans Ryffel, ERRS

 Restoration at Fort Edmonton Park returned the car to its original 1914 configuration.
 The car is powered by a pair of GE 1000 traction motors, which are believed to be the only operating examples of this pre 1900 technology.
-TSR No. 24 is similar to Edmonton Radial Railway No. 7, which was the only single truck passenger car ever to operate in Edmonton.
+Toronto Suburban 24 is similar to Edmonton 7, which was the only single truck passenger car ever to operate in Edmonton.
 It is mainly used for light duties at Fort Edmonton Park.

-A very early picture of identical sister car #25 in service on the Toronto Suburban Railway
+A very early picture of identical sister car Toronto Suburban 25 © ERRS Collection

-The interior condition of #24 prior to the start of restoration
+The interior condition of No. 24 prior to the start of restoration

 © Bill Keith, ERRS